chrplr/PCBS/docs/software-installation.rst

 This is not recommended because this approach has several pitfalls (if  you do not carefully follow the instructions, many things will not work correclty).
 However there are two reasons to take this route:

-- WSL does not work on your machine.
+- WSL does not work on your machine (for example, your CPU does not allow `virtualization <https://www.zdnet.com/article/windows-10-tip-find-out-if-your-pc-can-run-hyper-v/>`__).
-- if you are concerned by potential overheads of the WSL (but read `this <https://www.techradar.com/news/windows-11-wsl-2-is-almost-as-quick-as-running-linux-natively>`__).
+- You are concerned by potential overheads of the WSL (yet, read `this <https://www.techradar.com/news/windows-11-wsl-2-is-almost-as-quick-as-running-linux-natively>`__).

 R and Rstudio